Get access to exclusive updates, the latest news and the inside scoop 🍨

 Do you have a product that consumers would love?
-The easiest (and cheapest) way to get your product in front of the right audience is with the creation of an eCommerce store.
+The easiest (and cheapest) way to get your product in front of the right audience is with the creation of a Shopify website.
 By doing this, merchants will be able to start selling their products online.

-If you’re new to the world of eCommerce, we understand that you’re going to have a lot of questions.
-Of course, we presume that the main question you’d like answered is how you can start your own eCommerce website?
+If you’re new to the world of eCommerce, we understand that you’re going to have a lot of questions when it comes to learning how to start your own eCommerce website.

 If you’ve done a little research on the subject before stumbling across our article, you may feel as though the process is going to overwhelm you.
 Like anything new, there are several things that you will need to learn, but when you’re not sure about anything, we’d say that the biggest nail-biter is when you’re just getting started.

-We expect that you’re questioning which platform you should choose for your eCommerce website, not to mention where to find an ideal range of virtual tools for your online business.
-If these are the kind of thoughts you’re currently pondering over, you have nothing to worry about, because every merchant is in the same boat when it comes to setting up a website for their business.
+We expect that you’re questioning which platform you should choose when you're ready to start your own eCommerce website, not to mention where to find an ideal range of virtual tools for your online business.

-No matter which category your business and its products fall under, there are certain steps that store owners should take before selling their goods online.
-So, stick with us, as today’s guide is centred around how to start a successful Shopify store with 8 of our essential tips:
+No matter which category your business and its products fall under, there are certain steps that you should take before you start your own eCommerce website.
+So, stick with us, as today’s guide is centred around how to start a successful Shopify store with 8 of our Shopify expert tips:

 N0.1: Find your Product Market Fit

-This is arguably one of the most basic, yet essential tips for any business owner who is looking to take their company online.
-For an eCommerce store to succeed, merchants will need to ensure that their store offers a product of interest to customers.
+This is arguably one of the most basic, yet essential tips for those of you who are looking to start your own eCommerce website.
+For any Shopify store to succeed, merchants will need to ensure that their website offers a product of interest to customers.
 How can this be achieved?
 By finding your product market fit of course.

 Customers are very smart so if a business began selling a product that they did not have a real drive or passion for or a deep understanding of, that business’ audience would figure this out for themselves.
 Ultimately, this would result in nothing more than website visitors becoming website bouncers.

 Of course, this is a wasted opportunity for merchants to turn browsers into customers.
-Think about it, the hard part is getting digital users onto your website, but once they are there, you’re going to want to do everything in your power to keep them there until they fulfil their first purchase.
+Think about it, the hard part is getting digital users onto your website, but once they are there, you’re going to want to do everything in your power to keep them there until they fulfil their first purchase with your Shopify business.

-Even though website building platforms for eCommerce businesses are designed to be simple and intuitive to use, a professional designer and/ or developer can help you give your online store that wow factor.
+Even though website building platforms for eCommerce businesses are designed to be simple and intuitive to use, a professional designer and/ or developer can help you give your Shopify website that wow factor.

 N0.3: Invest in Professional Product Photography

-If you’re looking for an outlet where you can show off your products, try presenting them with stunning visuals.
+If you’re looking for an outlet where you can start your own eCommerce website and show off your products, try presenting them with stunning visuals.
 Did you know that the quality of product photography is one of the main characteristics that digital users will notice when they visit an online store?

 Believe it or not, first appearances can make or break a sale, so we would recommend setting aside a photography budget if your finances allow it.